Domain decomposition of the modified Born series approach for large-scale wave propagation simulations: Domain decomposition of the modified Born series

-An essential generalisation of the MBS introduced in \cite{vettenburg2023universal} is that we have complete freedom to choose the splitting $A=L+V$, as long as the scaling factor $c$ can be selected such that $\lVert V\rVert<1$.
-We use this freedom to implement our domain decomposition framework.
+An essential generalisation of the MBS introduced in \cite{vettenburg2023universal} is that we have complete freedom to choose the splitting $A=L+V$, as long as the scaling factor $c$ can be selected such that $\norm{V}<1$, \two{where $\norm{\cdot}$ denotes the operator norm, i.e., its largest singular value.} We use this freedom to implement our domain decomposition framework.